 So when someone opens the file, makes changes to the file you have opened and saves them to SkyDrive, SkyDrive will help prevent conflicting changes.
 SkyDrive will inform you about the changes and provide the option to compare changes when you try to Save your file.

-So as you can see, there are so many cool features for editing the code files in the SkyDrive.
+So as you can see, there are so many cool features for editing the code files in the v.
 You have to upload files – you cannot yet create them in the browser.
-So one can expect that may users will give requests to Microsoft to introduce this feature to create new text files using SkyDrive.
+So one can expect that may users will give requests to Microsoft to introduce this feature to create new text files using OneDrive.

-It has been noticed that some languages like CSS have more IntelliSense built in as compared to other languages like .sql .
-The later don’t yet have syntax highlighting or completion suggestions.
+It has been noticed that some languages like CSS have more IntelliSense built-in as compared to other languages like .sql .
+The latter doesn’t yet have syntax highlighting or completion suggestions.
 So we hope to see improvements soon.

-Go to Skydrive.com & upload your code file or your notepad text file and give it a try.
+Go to OneDrive.com & upload your code file or your notepad text file and give it a try.